 When you are a locum tenens provider, keeping the mood light and trying to see the humor in commonly challenging situations can help during stressful periods.
 Here, Dr. Eki Abrams explains how to go about this appropriately.

 5 Articles for Hiring Managers at Hospitals, Practices, and Organizations

 Have you ever wondered how much a nurse practitioner is worth?
 How much revenue do they generate every year, and how does this compare with their salary?
 This post, a perennial favorite from Melissa DeCapua, DNP, discusses the monetary value of primary care nurse practitioners and what it means for the hospitals and clinics who hire them.

 Think you need to hire a physician to fill an opening at your hospital, practice, or organization?
 A nurse practitioner (NP) may be able to get the job done, says Tay Kopanos, DNP, NP, the Vice President of State Government Affairs for the American Association of Nurse Practitioners.
 As an added bonus, it typically takes less time to find a locum tenens NP to fill an open position.
 So, could bringing on an NP work for you?
 Use our infographic to find out!

 This is a companion infographic to “Can a Nurse Practitioner Do That?”
 Certified PAs can practice medicine in every specialty and clinical setting, taking care of everything from routine medical services to intricate procedures.
-Should you consider hiring a physician assistant (PA) to fill an opening at your hospital, practice, or organization?
+Should you consider staffing a physician assistant (PA) to fill an opening at your hospital, practice, or organization?
 Our infographic can help you decide.

 Dr. Robert Knuppel has managed or directed divisions and departments for 30 years, and episodically performed as a locum tenens physician over the past decade.
 This means he has hired locums and worked as one.
 Here is what he’s learned about improving locum tenens performance at hospitals, practices, and organizations.